Services

 If you don't do QR Codes then clicking this link on your computer goes to the same "give-a-litte" link: https://givealittle.co/campaigns/753bbfac-510a-47d8-86cf-f6a707ddc585

-Zoom Chat has moved to Mondays at 7pm (not this Monday, but resuming on 9th January)
+Zoom Chat has moved to Mondays at 7pm

 We've moved our Zoom chat to Monday at 7pm and the first one went well.